• Blog

 If you aren’t currently gathering feedback from teachers, you’re missing out on a critical opportunity to improve professional learning!
 Teachers want to feel heard and play a role in PD decision-making, and by taking their opinions and experiences into account, you’ll make them feel respected and valued.
 You’ll also get greater buy-in for future PD and CE opportunities.

-How to monitor professional learning with PlayPosit
+How to monitor professional learning with WeVideo

 • Provide branded certificates of completion with optional microcredentials.